terraform-cisco-modules/easy-imm/README.md

   * `policies`
   * `pools`
   * `profiles`
+  * `recommended_firmware` - This is used to get the latest recommended firmware releases from Intersight
   * `templates`
-  * `recommended_firmware` - This is used to get the latest recommended firmware releases from Intersight
   * `Wakanda` - To Show profiles using pools/policies/templates as Data Sources (Mostly)

-`policies/pools/profiles/templates` - Is the `common/default/Asgard` organizations in our lab environment.
+`policies/pools/profiles/templates` Folders are the `common/default/Asgard` organizations in our lab environment.

-`Wakanda` - Is the Wakanda organization in our lab environment.
+`Wakanda` Folder is the Wakanda organization in our lab environment.

 ### IMPORTANT NOTES